About School Choice

 Public School

-Public schools are the neighborhood brick and mortar (b&m) schools established by the local school districts.
-The local school board establishes a school’s zoning, decides the curricula and funds teacher employment.
+Public schools are the neighborhood brick and mortar schools established by the local school districts.
+The local school board establishes a school’s zoning, decides the curriculum and funds teacher employment.
 The state board of education decides the method of educational testing and the state’s educational standards.

 This choice is free and available to students at their respectively zoned school.